uwdata/visualization-curriculum/_sources/README.md

 # Data Visualization Curriculum

 A data visualization curriculum of interactive notebooks, using [Vega-Lite](https://vega.github.io/vega-lite/) and [Altair](https://altair-viz.github.io/).
 This repository contains a series of Python-based Jupyter notebooks.
-The notebooks are online in a [Jupyter book](https://uwdata.github.io/visualization-curriculum/intro.html).
+The notebooks are viewable online in a [Jupyter book](https://uwdata.github.io/visualization-curriculum/intro.html), runnable locally or online on [Colab](https://colab.research.google.com/github/uwdata/visualization-curriculum) or [Nextjournal](https://github.nextjournal.com/uwdata/visualization-curriculum).
 A corresponding set of JavaScript notebooks are available online on [Observable](https://observablehq.com/@uwdata/data-visualization-curriculum).

 ## Curriculum